- Fellowship - UT Southwestern Medical Center (2015-2016), Advanced Heart Failure & Transplant Cardiology

 - Internal Medicine - Cardiology

-Sonia Garg, M.D., is an Assistant Professor of Cardiology in the Department of Internal Medicine at UT Southwestern.
+Sonia Garg, M.D., is an Associate Professor of Cardiology in the Department of Internal Medicine at UT Southwestern.
 She is a member of the heart failure, heart transplant, and mechanical circulatory support teams.

 Dr. Garg is originally from Michigan and received her undergraduate and graduate degrees from the Massachusetts Institute of Technology.
 She started her career in the computer industry working for the Microsoft Corporation.
 Drawn by her commitment to service, she left this line of work to earn her medical degree at Brown University.